olulesi/project-2/README.md

 ## What I learned
 * How to use and manipulate data from a Public API.
-* Display data from the API through Axios requests in a react app using CSS dependencies such as Bulma CSS framework.
+* Display data from the API through Axios requests in React using CSS dependencies such as Bulma CSS framework.
 * How to apply animations and transitions using only keyframes.
 * Pair programming - benefits of bouncing ideas off each other and learning from one another.
 * Time management skills to reach the MVP within the short timeframe.